lazartomi/ens-dRMS/README.md

 6. plot_local_RMSDs.py

   It plots the RMSD for pentapeptide regions of a sliding window.
 For this, the script needs the output of the previous script as input (plus first and last amino acids of the construct).
 The output plot is a lineplot of the mean and the 95 percentiles with grey shade along the sequence.

+# Google Colab Notebook:

+ens_dRMS_Google_Colab.ipynb

+  All the pipeline steps are realized in the notebook (with minimal changes) for accessibility and easy exploration of the pipeline elements.